-- Siting and design of development on the site to conserve the setting of the conservation area, including the conversion of the two existing villa-style houses on the site as part of any proposed scheme; - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; The site is a town centre site with very good accessibility to key services and public transport.
-Proposals for development should therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - Air quality, noise pollution and/or light pollution measures to be included in the design and design and layout of the scheme on the site; - Access to the site is to be gained from Keighley Road. - Development proposals on this site must accord with all relevant policies of the local plan
+- Proposals for the redevelopment of this site, including the demolition of existing buildings will conserve the character and appearance of this part of the Skipton Conservation Area.
+Any redevelopment proposals will retain and convert the two villa- style houses, retain the boundary walls on Upper Union Street, and will not exceed the scale and massing of the existing buildings on the site - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance. - The site is a town centre site with very good accessibility to key services and public transport.
+Proposals for development will therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle. - Air quality, noise pollution and/or light pollution measures to be included in the design and layout of the scheme on the site; - · Access to the site is to be gained from Keighley Road. - Development proposals for this site must accord with local plan policies H2, INF3 and INF6 (which set out requirements for contributions towards affordable housing, education provision and sport, open space and recreation facilities) and all other relevant local plan policies.